 If you passed the Teacher test, what’s the next step?

-Most schools and country regulations require a Teacher to have a qualification or degree before they are allowed to Teach.
-Even experienced Teachers often choose to pursue a Teacher training course or an education degree to expose them to a wider world of teaching and educational practices that they can then apply to a classroom.
+Most schools and local regulations require a Teacher to have a qualification or degree before they are allowed to Teach.
+Even experienced Teachers often choose to pursue a Teacher training course or a Masters in education degree to expose them to a wider world of educational practices that they can then apply to a classroom.

 If you’re looking to Teach, or are an experienced Teacher wanting to further your Education, we offer several UK Teaching & Education courses;